rohanv32/InboxZingReact/README.md

 ## 📚 Usage Guide

-1. **Sign Up / Login**: Access the app by signing up for a new account or logging into an existing one.
+1. **Sign Up / Login**: Sign up for a new account or log into an existing account to access the application.
 2. **Customize Preferences**: Choose your preferred news sources, language, location, frequency of updates and summary style.
 3. **View and Manage Feed**: Stay updated with the latest news in a format and frequency that suit your preferences.
 4. **Profile**: Check current user preference setting and user reading statistics.